duanqn/sdyn-1.4/README.md

 `smalljitasm`.

 ## License
-Anything that exists at commit 4bcd336bf886ae67b0cf8f819349db3b5f3868ad is distributed under the ISC license, which is provided in the LICENSE file.
+Anything that exists at commit 4bcd336bf886ae67b0cf8f819349db3b5f3868ad is distributed under the ISC license, which is provided in the Sdyn-LICENSE file.